swiftlang/swift-evolution/proposals/NNNN-enforce-exclusive-access-to-memory.md

 ### Class properties

-Unlike value types, calling a method on a class doesn't somehow access the entire class instance.
-Under this proposal, we don't try to enforce exclusivity of access on the whole-object level at all; we only enforce it for individual properties.
+Unlike value types, calling a method on a class doesn't formally access the entire class instance.
+In fact, we never try to enforce exclusivity of access on the whole object at all; we only enforce it for individual stored properties.
 Among other things, this means that an access to a class property never conflicts with an access to a different property.

 There are two major reasons for this difference between value and reference types.